KitPi/376W-Term-Project/README.md

 4. Import the .twee file: Library -> import -> choose file...
 5. Make changes to the story.
 6. Export to .twee file: Build -> export to twee file -> in your Downloads folder.
-7. Upload to .twee file to github: Upload Files -> add commit message -> Done :slight_smile:
+7. Upload to .twee file to github: Add file -> Upload Files -> add commit message -> Done :slight_smile:
 8. Let everyone know you are done editing.

 If you are having trouble upload the .twee file to Discord with Time edited and Name in the filename: e.g. "376W Project Name Jan 1st 0940.twee"